nixsticks/person-do-thing/README.md

 An interactive tutorial for [Person Do Thing](https://persondothing.com), a word-guessing game where the describer can only use **34 simple words**.

-This site is the "jazzier" companion to the main reference page: instead of just listing the allowed vocabulary, it plays the game *at you*.
-You see clues built only from the 34 words and try to guess the hidden target.
+This site is a companion to/demo for the main reference page.

 ## Stack